 ANSWER: While Exodus 12:43-49 sounds "unyielding," we must understand it and the New Testament scriptures in context.

 Much later, in Jeremiah, something new about circumcision is revealed supporting the "YHWH's people" interpretation of Exodus 12:

 Jeremiah 9: 25 "The days are coming," says ADONAI, "when I will punish all those who have been circumcised in their uncircumcision - 26 Egypt, Y'hudah, Edom, the people of 'Amon and Mo'av, and all those living in the desert who cut the edges [of their beard]: "For although all the Goyim are uncircumcised, all the house of Isra'el have uncircumcised hearts."

-So concerning your question as to whether or not "Does that still hold true today [that a non-jew had to be circumcised," the answer is "yes" - however, but that answer carries with it a caveat.
-If the non-Jew has decided to obey YHVH, follow His Word, and become obedient to Torah, then that person becomes obligated to obey as many of the commandments as he can, and this includes circumcision.
-This circumcision, however, should not occur until "the heart is right."
+So concerning your question as to whether or not "Does that still hold true today [that a non-jew had to be circumcised to keep Passover]?", the answer is "no", it never was true.
+However, that answer carries with it a caveat.
+If the non-Jew has decided to obey YHWH, follow His Word, and become obedient to Torah, then that person becomes obligated to obey as many of the commandments as he can, and this includes physical circumcision.
+The physical circumcision, however, should not occur until "the heart is right."

 Concerning the attendance of the uncircumcised at Passover:

-Today at Passover, we marry the attributes of the Messiah's blood redemption and resurrection to life with the attributes of the Passover, and our celebration is one of learning and growing closer to YHWH.
+Today at Passover, we marry the attributes of the Messiah's blood redemption and resurrection to life with the attributes of the original Passover, and our celebration is one of learning and growing closer to YHWH.
 If a physically uncircumcised man who has great love of YHWH as his God is in attendance and is learning and seeking to understand and preparing his heart for "the writing of the Torah" then - according to Paul (Romans 2:24-29 above) and a proper understanding of Exodus 12 - there is nothing wrong with his presence at the Passover meal.
-If this uncircumcised man is committing himself to letting go of his "old nature" and seeking the unleavened bread of sincerity and truth (1 Cor 5:7-8) then he is sure to reach that point, that epiphany, that wisdom, where he will realize that he can obey YHVH in the fullness YHVH expects, and he will want to observe all the mitzvot he can observe, and he will want to become circumcised.
+If this uncircumcised man is committing himself to letting go of his "old nature" and seeking the unleavened bread of sincerity and truth (1 Cor 5:7-8) then he is sure to reach that point, that epiphany, that wisdom, when he will realize that he can obey YHWH in the fullness YHWH expects if he submits, and he will want to become physically circumcised.

-This man then, will have come to this point righteously, being filled with a deeper understanding, having grown closer to YHVH, rather than "just doing what Torah demands," or worse, doing that others say Torah demands.
+This man then, will have come to this point righteously, being filled with a deeper understanding, having grown closer to YHWH, rather than "just doing what Torah demands," or worse, doing that others say Torah demands.
 Afterwards, his NEXT Passover will be fuller, greater, and a more Ruach-filled experience.

 By no means should any man become circumcised just to comply with Torah.
 Rav Shaul taught this clearly.
 Circumcision comes after Faith as it did for Avraham (Romans 4:12).